Not One More Victim.

 A link to this article and to my blogs is found at http://www.rosemadder.com/

 Dennis Overbye, "Is Gravity Real?
 A Scientist Takes On Newton," in The New York Times, Science Times, July 13, 2010, at p.
 D1.
-(The "ideal" nature of gravity and its "illusory" properties are set forth, allegedly, by daring physicist and Kantian, Erik Verlinde.)
+(The "ideal" nature of gravity and its "illusory" properties are set forth, allegedly, by daring physicist and Kantian, Erik Verlinde.
+I believe this article is a hoax or fraud.)

 Ray Rivera, "In Calm 911 Call, a Killer of 8 Spoke of Wanting to Kill More," in The New York Times, August 6, 2010, at p.
 A1. ("Black Rage" and see Charlize Theron in "Monster.")